By Douglas B. Marks

 If you don’t have a financial power of attorney for finances, you will be forced to get the court to appoint someone to act on your behalf, which can be expensive.
 It can also create conflict and other difficult situations.

 You need a healthcare power of attorney for essentially the same reasons as you need a financial power of attorney.
 If you are unable to communicate your own desires regarding your healthcare, you will be happy to have appointed somebody to act on your behalf.
-Otherwise, you may be forced to go to a court to get decisions made on your behalf.
+Otherwise, your caregivers may be forced to go to a court to get decisions made on your behalf.

 Most people who are working on wills or trusts appoint their surviving spouse as their first choice for personal representative or successor trustee.
 (People usually appoint themselves as trustees during their lifetimes.)
 So it’s really the successor where that consideration comes into play.